The Best Time Tracking Apps for Freelancers in 2025

 Try Journavibe free - no timers, no friction

 Log what you just did in plain English.
 AI categorizes it instantly.
-See where your hours actually go — in seconds, not setups.
-Free forever for solo use.
+See where your hours actually go - in seconds, not setups.
+Free plan for solo use.